Amazon Marketplace

 LTL (Less Than Truckload) refers to shipments that do not fill an entire truck.
 LTL services are cost-effective for smaller shipments but more time-consuming than Full Truckload (FTL).
 Sellers should consider LTL options for inbound shipments to Amazon to optimize transportation costs.

-Open term pageListing Optimierung
+Open glossary pageListing Optimierung

 Verbesserung der Produktsichtbarkeit